gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TBD - make this more explicit re. what is actually not longer available.

+### Changes to incubating Java language plugins

+To better support the production of multiple binary outputs for a single set of sources, a new set of Java language plugins was been introduced in Gradle 1.x.
+This development continues in this release, with the removal of the `jvm-lang` plugin, and the replacement of the `java-lang` plugin with a completely new implementation.

+The existing `java` plugin is unchanged: only users who explicitly applied the `jvm-lang` or `java-lang` plugins will be affected by this change.

 ### Internal methods removed

 - The internal method `Javadoc.setJavadocExecHandleBuilder()` has been removed.
 You should use `setToolChain()` instead.